Family Centered Early Supports & Services

 Anyone who is concerned about an infant or toddler's development, including a parent, may make a referral to FCESS.
-The program is designed for children birth through age two who have a diagnosed, established condition that has a high probability of resulting in delay, are experiencing developmental delays, or are at risk for substantial developmental delays if supports and services are not provided.
+The program is designed for children birth through age three who have a diagnosed, established condition that has a high probability of resulting in delay, are experiencing developmental delays, or are at risk for substantial developmental delays if supports and services are not provided.

 - FCESS Program Directory

 - FCESS Public Report

 - Annual State Application is an application by the Department of Health and Human Services for federal funds to plan for and provide services to infants and toddlers with disabilities ages birth through two years as provided for under Part C of the Individuals with Disabilities Education Improvement Act (IDEIA, reauthorized 2004).

 Public notice on the application by the Department of Health and Human Services for federal funds to plan for and provide services to infants and toddlers with disabilities ages birth through two years as provided for under Part C of the Individuals with Disabilities Education Improvement Act (IDEIA, reauthorized 2004), is provided during the period: February 13, 2015 to April 21, 2015.
 Copies of the proposed application are available electronically at: http://www.dhhs.nh.gov/dcbcs/bds/earlysupport/index.htm or as a hard copy upon request from: Kerry Wiley, Bureau of Developmental Services, 105 Pleasant Street, Concord, NH 03301, Kerry.Wiley@dhhs.nh.gov.
 Public comment may be submitted from February 13, 2015 to April 10, 2015.
 Interested persons are invited to submit written comment to: Elizabeth Collins, Administrator, Child and Family Supports and Services, Bureau of Developmental Services at the above address, or by e-mail: Elizabeth.Collins@dhhs.nh.gov.